These chocolate chip blondies are rich, dense and perfectly gooey. They are ideal if you need a quick delicious dessert.

 - Set oven to 350°F/180°C/160°C fan, and line an 8-inch (20cm) square dish with parchment paper*.

-- In a medium bowl, beat the oil and sugar together till fully combined, then beat in the egg salt and vanilla.
+- In a medium bowl, blend the butter and sugar together till fully combined, then beat in the egg salt and vanilla.

 - Fold in the flour and chocolate chips and gently mix till the batter is moistened through.